Easy Avgolemono Soup Is Loaded With Vitamin C

 • Beat egg mixture and milk together until blended.

-• Pour some hot broth into the egg/milk mixture to temper it, whisking constantly.
+• Pour some (about 3 T.) hot broth into the egg/milk mixture to temper it, whisking constantly.

 • Add warmed egg/milk mixture to the chicken broth pot and continue whisking everything in the pot.
 Turn the burner on medium heat.